 Allergic reactions in cats

-Wasps and bees inject venom.
-And just like humans, some cats are hypersensitive to this, and can have an allergic reaction.
+When a wasp or bee stings it injects venom into the body.
+Just like humans, some cats are hypersensitive to this and can have an allergic reaction.

 If your cat has been stung multiple times, their risk of an allergic shock increases.
 Even if your cat doesn’t normally react to a sting, it could become ill if it comes into contact with particularly aggressive wasps.